OpenEnergyPlatform/open-dapro/docs/dagster_and_dbt.md

 # Dagster and dbt
-This project builds upon two open-source frameworks: [Dagster](https://dagster.io/) and [dbt](https://docs.getdbt.com/).
+The codebase of `open-dapro` builds upon two open-source frameworks: [Dagster](https://dagster.io/) and [dbt](https://docs.getdbt.com/).
 We use the data orchestration tool `Dagster` to build and schedule our pipelines.
 Inside `Dagster`, many of the actual data transformations are implemented using `dbt`.
 Both frameworks are documented extensively.
-Before you dive into `energy-dagster`, make sure that you have a basic understanding of the two frameworks.
+Before you dive into `open-dapro`, make sure that you have a basic understanding of the two frameworks.

-!!! tip

-    If you understand how to use Dagster and dbt, you will also understand `energy-dagster`.

 ```mermaid
 flowchart TB